IngJohEricsson/draft-johansson-ccwg-scream-bis/draft-johansson-ccwg-rfc8298bis-screamv2.md

 data unit with sequence number SN-3 was lost -- the size of data unit with sequence number SN-3 will still be considered in the computation of bytes_in_flight.

-* bytes_in_flight_ratio (0.0): Ratio between the bytes_in_flight and the
-  reference window ref_wnd.
-This value should be computed at the beginning of the ACK processing prior to updating the highest received sequence number acked.

 * ref_wnd_ratio (0.0): Ratio between MSS and ref_wnd capped to not
   exceed 1.0 (min(1.0, MSS / ref_wnd)).